 - Back Blocking: Timon is in the middle of one of his "look beyond what you see" moments when he suddenly recoils and exclaims, "Hey!
 How am I supposed to look beyond what I see, beyond that?"
 From his POV, we see a backside view of Pumbaa.
 Pumbaa apologies and moves aside, revealing the ravine where the wildebeest stampede from the original movie took place.

 - Been There, Shaped History: Timon and Pumbaa run into several scenes from the first movie, and actually set a few minor events into motion.
-For example, at Simba's presentation by Rafiki, it's revealed that the reason the animals all bow is because Pumbaa breaks wind at the wrong time, causing a number of animals to faint, which everyone in front mistook for bowing.
-In "I Just Can't Wait to Be King," it's revealed that the reason the tower of animals collapsed is because Timon kicked the elephant at the base, causing him to lose his balance.
+For example, at Simba's presentation by Rafiki, it's revealed that the reason the animals all bow is because Pumbaa breaks wind at the wrong time, causing a number of animals to faint, which everyone in front mistakes for bowing.
+In "I Just Can't Wait to Be King," it's revealed that the reason the tower of animals collapses is because Timon whacks the leg of one of the elephants at the base with a stick, causing him to panic and lose his balance.
 Timon and Pumbaa also try to ruin Simba and Nala's reunion after years of separation but accidentally make it more romantic, and a bit more painful for Timon.

-- Breaking the Fourth Wall: "It's hard to think with all this music!"
+- Breaking the Fourth Wall: "It's kinda hard to think with all this music!"